qtc-de/beanshooter/README.md

 ...
 ```

-When invoking a method that requires parameters, the trailing *beanshooter* arguments are evaluated as *Java code*.
+When invoking a method that requires parameters, the specified *beanshooter* arguments are evaluated as *Java code*.
 Simple argument
 types like integers or strings can just be passed by specifying their corresponding value.
 Complex argument types can be constructed
-as you would do it from *Java* (e.g. `'new java.util.HashMap()'`).
+as you would do it in *Java* (e.g. `'new java.util.HashMap()'`).
 The following listing shows an example, where the `setLoggerNames`
 function is invoked on the `Logging` *MBean*:

 ```console